DustinScharf/musiccharts/README.md

 into the directory `HOME/MusicCharts` as a csv file

 ### Does someone have a SPOTIFY-API or TIDAL-API with just username+passord login?
-Or is intresten in writing one in coop?
+Or is intrested in writing one in coop?